AmberLee2427/cipher/README.md

 The door stays open.

-I look up at the storm heart pounding, and I whisper to it, crazed by with hope, "Can you hear me?
-Can you read me?"
+I look up at the storm, heart pounding, and I whisper to it, "Can you hear me?"

+A tree brannk cracks loudly and it sound almost liike the storm is calling out, *Mine*.

 ## 2. For the Love of Music